-(A) The applicable purpose and goals of the Vocational Rehabilitation program referred to in this section of the Administrative Rules have been attained.
+(A) The applicable purpose and goals of the Vocational Rehabilitation plan referred to in this Administrative Rules have been attained.

-(B) The Member has been employed with the Bureau of which he or she was a Member at the time of becoming disabled for 60 days or has been employed by another employer or been self-employed for 60 days.
-This provision shall not apply if additional vocational rehabilitation services are required to overcome obstacles to the Member's continued employment.
+(B) The Member has been employed with the bureau of which he or she was a Member at the time of becoming disabled for 60 days, has been employed by another bureau or employer or has been self-employed for 60 days.
+This provision shall not apply if additional Vocational Rehabilitation services are required to overcome obstacles to the Member's continued employment.

-(D) The Member has refused an offer of employment after he or she has been rehabilitated to the extent necessary that he or she possesses the physical capacities, knowledge, skills and abilities for such employment or has failed to fully participate in available light-duty work.
+(D) The Member has refused an offer of employment after he or she has been rehabilitated to the extent necessary that he or she possesses the physical capacities, knowledge, skills and abilities for such employment.

 (E) The Member has declined Vocational Rehabilitation services, has become unavailable for Vocational Rehabilitation services or has retired.

-(F) The Member has failed, after written warning, to fully participate in an assessment of his or her eligibility for Vocational Rehabilitation services or to provide requested information.
+(F) The Member has failed, after written warning, to fully participate in Vocational Assessment of his or her eligibility for Vocational Rehabilitation services or to provide requested information.

 (G) The Member has failed, after written warning, to fully comply with the Member's responsibilities under a Vocational Rehabilitation plan.

-(I) The Member's lack of employment or self-employment for which he or she has the necessary physical capacity, knowledge, or Transferable Skills and abilities cannot be resolved by Vocational Rehabilitation services.
+(I) The Member's lack of employment or self-employment for which he or she has the necessary physical capacity, knowledge, or skills and abilities cannot be resolved by Vocational Rehabilitation services.

 (J) The Member has misrepresented a matter which was material to the assessment of eligibility or the provision of Vocational Rehabilitation services.

-(K) Notwithstanding any other provision in these rules, the period of time between plan implementation and plan completion reaches 24 months; or the total expenses associated with the plan reaches the maximum allowance for the authorized plan, whichever comes first.
-The expense limit may be adjusted annually by the Board in keeping with similar annual adjustments made by the Oregon Department of Consumer and Business Services, Workers Compensation Division in OAR 436-120.
+(K) Notwithstanding any other provision in these rules, the period of time between plan implementation and plan completion reaches 24 months, or the total expenses associated with the plan reach the maximum allowance for the authorized plan, whichever comes first.
+The expense limit may be adjusted annually by the Director in keeping with similar annual adjustments made by the Oregon Department of Consumer and Business Services, Workers Compensation Division, and published in Bulletin 124.

-(B) Reimbursement for Vocational Rehabilitation services provided to a Member will be authorized only if the services are included in a Vocational Rehabilitation plan which has been approved in advance by the Director, subject to the limits provided in these rules.
+(C) Reimbursement for Vocational Rehabilitation services provided to a Member will be authorized only if the services are included in a Vocational Rehabilitation plan which has been approved in advance by the Director, subject to the limits provided in these Administrative Rules.